antarctica/pristine-barc/README.template.md

 ### Contributing policy

-This project welcomes contributions, see `CONTRIBUTING.md` for our general policy.
+This role welcomes contributions, see `CONTRIBUTING.md` for our general policy.

 ### Release procedure